KeroMichelle/KeroMichelle.github.io/media.md

 * Defined, implemented, and continuously monitored strategies to drive awareness and achieve the academic, professional, and community goals of USC Games

 ![expo](/assets/images/expo.jpg)

+---

 ## USC Games Expo 2020
 #### Student Producer | May 2020

+As the world’s largest single-school games showcase, USC Games Expo provides students, alumni, and faculty the opportunity to showcase their unique projects.
+Presented by Jam City, USC Games Expo 2020 not only featured innovative endeavors into console and PC gaming, but also VR and board gaming.
+7-8 hour stream featuring 100+ games
+5000 max viewers, 1200 average viewers

 Responsibilities:
 * Collaborated with faculty, students, external partners, and the Esports Union to organize and facilitate the first-ever virtual USC Games Expo
 * Created and implemented a marketing strategy to ensure all trailers, demos, and promotional materials were released in a timely and effective manner
 * Handled late deliverables and communicated with exhibitors to resolve project errors and procure missing assets
 * Assisted technical producers with website development and streaming challenges

 [Check out the recap video!](https://youtu.be/FLs2rY4QWE4){:target="_blank"}